What causes metal roof

 Inspect Regularly

-Visually inspect your metal roof at least once a year, looking for signs of damage, corrosion, or leaks.
+Visually inspect your metal roof at least once a year for any signs of damage, corrosion, or loose fasteners.

 2. 2